klack/klack.cloud/README.md

 ### Pre-requisites
 - [ ] Linux with [Docker](https://docs.docker.com/desktop/install/linux/) installed
 - [ ] A free domain configured with Dynamic DNS, such as one from [No-IP](https://noip.com)
-- [ ] Port 443 must be allowed by your ISP
-- [ ] Port 443 and 32400 must be [forwarded to your machine](https://portforward.com/) from your router
+- [ ] Port 443, 2283, and 32400 must be [forwarded to your machine](https://portforward.com/) from your router
 - [ ] SMTP server settings from your ISP
 - [ ] A [paid VPN subscription](https://protonvpn.com/) if you wish to use "Download Managers"
   - Login to your VPN provider and [download a wireguard.conf file](https://protonvpn.com/support/wireguard-configurations/)